 Menu Close

 The R-stud’s design allows builders to deliver higher walls with less material and less deflection.
 The supplemental flanges every foot increase the strength.
 A 20-gauge R-stud, 24” O.C. has a limiting wall height of 19.64 vs. a 20-gauge SSMA, 16” O.C. which only has an 18.11’ wall height limit.
-R-stud delivers higher limiting wall height with fewer or lighter studs.
+R-stud’s load-bearing steel studs deliver higher limiting wall height with fewer or lighter studs.

 img